moonbit-community/opentelemetry.mbt/DEVENV.md

 - No Docker environment: use the local `otelcol` binary workflow
 - Typical local development: prefer the Docker workflow
-- CI or automated verification: use the Docker workflow and pin `OTEL_COLLECTOR_IMAGE`
+- CI or automated verification: use the Docker workflow and keep the default pinned collector image unless a specific version override is required

 ## Troubleshooting